1

 • Regional President- Asia Pacific: Mr. Rajesh Dhillon

-• Regional President- Europe: Dr. Bebeka Cosandey
+• Regional President- Europe: Dr. Paul O Olson

 • Regional President- Middle East(Open)

-• Regional President- North America: Mr.
+• Regional President- North America: Prof. Josh Plaskoff

 • Regional President- South America: Mr. Omar Osses